DouglasGo8/oracle-plsql/complete-plsql/README.md

  * Collection Type 2.
 Varrays works like predefined bounded length array
  * Collection Type 3.
 Associated Arrays index by any value positive or negative
  * In memory tables used to work with DML DDL etc in memory way

+### Cursors
+* Types are Implicit and Explicit
+* Implicit create and managed by database
+* Explicit have manual control over fetched data
+* With Cursos we can go back in register just foward